-However, there are only three places where there is enough crystal to actually justify large-scale commercial mining.
-Those three places are Brazil, Madagascar, and Arkansas.
+However, there are three places where there is enough crystal to actually justify large-scale commercial mining: Brazil, Madagascar, and Arkansas.

 The bulk of the working crystal mines in Arkansas are located in Mount Ida and Jessieville.

 Not just about Arkansas crystal, but about quartz crystal in general:

 Crystal is made of Silicon dioxide.
 Silicon dioxide is comprised of one atom of silicon and two atoms of oxygen.